NCAR/CTSM-Tutorial/README.md

 2. Running CTSM simulations at NEON tower sites
 3. Evaluating CTSM at NEON tower sites

-We'll also have opportunities to explore more `Additional Tutorials` which describe how to:
+We'll also have opportunities to explore more `ProjectExamples` which describe how to:
-- Plotting
+- Plot data
 - Make simple code modifications
-- Changing simulated plant type
+- Change simulated plant type
-- Changing model options (eg, FATES)
+- Change model options (eg, FATES)
-- Identifying how to change model output
+- Identify how to change model output

 # Quick Start
 ## Step 1: Open up CESM-Lab